Afrobeats finally gets its groove on | DW | 02.02.2022

 "You had predominantly white men dictating taste, especially in one of the biggest markets in the world, the United States.
 Now, all of a sudden, it's the kids, it's the audience that determines what is hip and what isn't," said Bantu.

-Alonge says the power of the internet has been a catalyst — Instagram, TikTok and other platforms have provided more access to Afrobeats than ever before.
+Alonge said the power of the internet had been a catalyst: Instagram, TikTok and other platforms have provided more access to Afrobeats than ever before.

-Ade Bantu pointed to self-sufficient and tech savvy youngsters who can tap into the modern world's thirst for personalized, visual-oriented entertainment.
+Bantu said self-sufficient and tech-savvy youngsters could tap into the modern world's thirst for personalized, visual-oriented entertainment.

 "These Nigerian kids, they have the skills to do everything themselves.
 They do their music videos, they know how to put it on radio, they put it on the internet.
 I mean, these kids were shooting music videos that were on par with what they were watching on MTV!"

-He also believes the future is bright, saying urban African artists "are way more skilled when it comes to adapting to challenges" than their Western counterparts.
+Bantu foresees a bright future.
+Urban African artists "are way more skilled when it comes to adapting to challenges" than their counterparts elsewhere, he said.

 DJ EnoB works the decks in Lagos for a living, and he plays Afrobeats "90% of the time."
 The genre's rise has increased his workload, but added a whole lot competition.

 "If you want to differentiate yourself, you have to go just beyond playing Afrobeat.
-So you may look for some related genres like [the South African house derived house style] Amapiano or change in your style of your mixing," he told DW.
+So you may look for some related genres like Amapiano or change in your style of your mixing," he told DW, referring to South Africa's house-derived beats.

-Market data company Statista projects the Nigerian music industry is set to rake in about $44 million (€39 million, £32 million) by 2023.
+The market data company Statista projects that the Nigerian music industry could rake in about $44 million (€39 million) by 2023.
 At the same time, music streaming revenue in Africa is expected to reach $287 million in 2022 and $484 million by 2026.

 But it's not all smooth sailing.
 Producer Ade Bantu explained that becoming the next Wizkid is a "very expensive affair."
 The stiff competition sees many young wannabe celebrity musicians resorting to commercial endorsement deals so they can make music videos and get their music heard.

-"The industry has shifted away from the recording companies and the promoters, now it is just up to you to achieve something," he told DW.
+"The industry has shifted away from the recording companies and the promoters," Alonge said.
+"Now, it is just up to you to achieve something."

-He said that just a few artists have managed to gain a big following, though he acknowledges streaming and social media platforms have helped promote Afrobeats — and not just in Nigeria.
+Alonge said just a few artists had managed to gain a big following, though he acknowledges that streaming and social media platforms have helped promote Afrobeats — and not just in Nigeria.

 Ugandan musician EeZzy's hit "Tumbiza Sound" came almost from nothing, but followed the success formula of Afrobeats.
-Holed up in his recording studio during Uganda's seemingly endless COVID-induced lockdown, he came up with "Tumbiza Sound", a catchy track joyfully bemoaning COVID restrictions.
+Holed up in his recording studio during Uganda's seemingly endless pandemic lockdown, he came up with "Tumbiza Sound," a catchy track joyfully bemoaning pandemic restrictions.

-"In the song I was speaking of COVID-19 and basically saying that our hearts grew strong, we are not scared of it anymore," EeZzy quipped.
+"In the song I was speaking of COVID-19 and basically saying that our hearts grew strong: We are not scared of it anymore," EeZzy said.

-Nigeria's sizeable local market has kept the music afloat long enough for the genre to explode internationally.
-Alonge rejected the Nigeria is a gatekeeper for Afrobeats.
+Nigeria's sizable local market has kept the music afloat long enough for the genre to explode internationally.
+Alonge rejected the idea that Nigeria is a gatekeeper for Afrobeats.

-"Be you from Uganda, be you from Kenya, be you from Ghana, if the song is beautiful, if the people like it, the song will go around the continent," he mused.
+"Be you from Uganda, be you from Kenya, be you from Ghana, if the song is beautiful, if the people like it, the song will go around the continent," Alonge said.

-Ade Bantu went further, saying the success of Nigerian artists have empowered other African countries.
+Bantu said the success of Nigerian artists had empowered other African musicians.

-"I believe that the Nigerian sound is now a pan-African sound that has its difference in tonalities or personalities," he added.
+"I believe that the Nigerian sound is now a pan-African sound that has its difference in tonalities or personalities," he said.

 "Time is of the essence," Wizkid and Tems sing in their track "Essence."
-But for fans of the Afrobeats genre, their time seems to be now.
+For fans of the Afrobeats genre, their time seems to be now.

 Edited by: Keith Walker